 Treatment of HZ is targeted at preventing viral multiplication and pain, thereby decreasing symptom duration and severity.
 No current treatments prevent PHN.
-There is, however, strong evidence that antivirals can decrease the severity of PHN.12 A general overview of antiviral treatment is presented in Table 1.
-Corticosteroids do not appear to reduce the incidence of PHN.12,13
+There is, however, strong evidence that antivirals can decrease the severity of PHN.
+13 A general overview of antiviral treatment is presented in Table 1.
+Corticosteroids do not appear to reduce the incidence of PHN.13,14

 Table 1: Antiviral Treatment of Herpes Zoster

 Corticosteroid use is controversial.
 A meta-analysis demonstrated that combination therapy with acyclovir and corticosteroids did not provide additional benefits compared to acyclovir alone.
-In fact, corticosteroids were shown to potentially increase the risk of secondary bacterial skin infections.13
+In fact, corticosteroids were shown to potentially increase the risk of secondary bacterial skin infections.
+14

 Because the severity of HZ acute pain is a risk factor for the development of PHN, aggressive pain control is an important aspect of treatment.

 PHN can be treated with either topical or systemic agents.
-The first line of treatment consists of gabapentinoids followed by TCAs.
-Topical lidocaine (5%), opioids, and topical capsaicin are second-line of treatments.
-Antivirals, carbamazepine, topical benzydamine, cyclo-oxygenase inhibitors, and N-methyl-d-aspartate receptor antagonists are ineffective in relieving PHN.11,15
+The first line of treatment consists of gabapentinoids, followed by tricyclic antidepressants (TCAs).
+Topical lidocaine (5%), opioids, and topical capsaicin are second-line treatments.
+Antivirals, carbamazepine, topical benzydamine, cyclo-oxygenase inhibitors, and N-methyl-d-aspartate (NMDA) receptor antagonists are ineffective in relieving PHN.
+12,16

 Lidocaine, either in transdermal or gel form, affects ectopic activity of sensory nerves involved in nociception.
 The role of topical lidocaine on neuropathic pain is supported by some anecdotal clinical evidence, though large-scale studies remain conflicted on its efficacy.
-As such, lidocaine can be considered a second-line agent for PHN, with selective first-line use when there is mild neuropathic pain limited to a defined area of superficial allodynia/hyperalgesia or when systemic therapy is contraindication or poorly tolerated, such as in the elderly.11,16
+As such, lidocaine can be considered a second-line agent for PHN, with selective first-line use when there is mild neuropathic pain limited to a defined area of superficial allodynia/hyperalgesia or when systemic therapy is contraindicated or poorly tolerated, such as in the elderly.
+12,19

 At different disease stages

-In PHN, there can be absence of a pain-free period after the initial rash, or a quiescent period of up to 12 months1 following the rash after which pain returns.
+In PHN, there can be absence of a pain-free period after the initial rash, or there may be a quiescent period of up to 12 months1 following the rash, after which pain returns.
 History of rash may not always be present.
 In such cases, establishing diagnosis may require serial immunologic assays.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Childhood vaccination decreases the incidence of HZ.
-VZV immunoglobulin followed by HZ immunization is recommended in immunocompromised seronegative patients who have been exposed to VZV or HZ, as well as in neonates, in patients with severe disease, and in pregnant women.
-The Centers for Disease Control recommends HZ vaccination in adults over the age of 50 regardless of previous history of HZ.20 Of note, the HZ vaccine is 14 times more potent than the VZV vaccine and is more efficacious for the prevention of HZ in patients between the age of 50 to 69, compared to those over 70 years.
-The vaccine conferred similar protection against PHN in all age groups, but was superior in preventing the incidence and severity of PHN in the older compared to the younger age group.10,15,21 In addition, HZ vaccination was shown to increase quality-life adjusted years.
+VZV immunoglobulin followed by HZ immunization is recommended in immunocompromised seronegative patients who have been exposed to VZV, as well as in neonates, in patients with severe disease, and in pregnant women.
+The Centers for Disease Control recommends HZ vaccination in adults over the age of 50 regardless of previous history of HZ.
+There are currently two forms of the HZ vaccine approved by the FDA for this age group, one being a live-attenuated zoster vaccine, and the other, a recombinant zoster vaccine.
+25,26 Of note, HZ vaccines are 14 times more potent than the VZV vaccine and is more efficacious for the prevention of HZ in patients between the ages of 50 to 69, compared to those over 70 years.
+The vaccine conferred similar protection against PHN in all age groups, but was superior in preventing the incidence and severity of PHN in the older compared to the younger age group.
+11,16,27 In addition, HZ vaccination was shown to increase quality-life adjusted years.